simonefagini/Fluo-for-Rhino/commands/README.md

   Tested on Rhino v8 on Windows 11.

 ## Adding Fluo-for-Rhino
-To add the full bundle of Fluo-for-Rhino to your Rhino environment, just download the .zip file and add it here
+To add the full bundle of **Fluo-for-Rhino** to your Rhino environment, download the .zip file, unzip it, and add the main folder to:

 ```plaintext
 C:\Users\%username%\AppData\Roaming\McNeel\Rhinoceros\8.0\Plug-ins\PythonPlugins
 ```
-💡 **NOTE**: If you already have an older version of the bundle, just replace the folder with the new one.
+💡 **NOTE**: If you already have an older version of the bundle, just replace the old folder with the new one.

 ## Adding Commands
-If you want to make your own plug-in or bundle of commands, follow the step below.
+If you want to make your own plug-in or bundle of commands, follow the steps below.

 ### Adding a command in Rhino for **Windows**: